ibericode/mailchimp-for-wordpress/readme.txt

 - WooCommerce: Detect use of Checkout Block and only show available positions.
 - Show warning when cron is behind schedule.
 Thanks to [Faisal Ahammad](https://faisalahammad.com/)!
 - Add preliminary support for [Mailchimp Site Tracking Pixel](https://mailchimp.com/help/about-mailchimp-site-tracking-pixel/).
 Thanks to [Faisal Ahammad](https://faisalahammad.com/)!

-= 4.12.1 =

-_Release date: Mar 26, 2026_

-- Supply a custom capability type to `register_post_type` for the `mc4wp-form` post type.
-- Limit allowed HTML in the various form messages to a safe subset on load (versus only on update).

 [View the full changelog on GitHub](https://github.com/ibericode/mailchimp-for-wordpress/blob/main/CHANGELOG.md)